AdobeDocs/analytics.fr-FR/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 La valeur totale affichée en bas du tableau est la somme de toutes les visites pour une période spécifiée et ne reflète pas toujours le nombre de visiteurs uniques.
-Si vous exécutez, par exemple, un rapport [!UICONTROL Visiteurs uniques par jour] avec une période de plusieurs jours, le total peut inclure les visites répétées, étant donné que le même visiteur peut revenir le jour suivant et être comptabilisé à nouveau.
-Toutefois, si vous exécutez un rapport [!UICONTROL Visiteurs uniques par mois], la valeur de la colonne Totaux reflète exactement le nombre de visiteurs uniques venus au cours du mois.
+For example, if you run a [!UICONTROL Daily Unique Visitors Report] with a time frame of several days, the total can include repeat visitors, because the same visitor might return on the next day and be counted again.
+However, if you run a [!UICONTROL Monthly Unique Visitors Report], the value in the Totals column accurately reflects how many unique visitors came during the month.

 ## Rapport Durée de visite {#concept_5CDB759F9C9B4002A786A71F2BDBB292}